nikoandpiko/nikoandpiko/README.md

 🌱 I’m currently learning what one can achieve with SVG and animations!
 👯 I’m looking for people to build things with!
 😄 Besides code, the other loves of my life are my family and cars.
-⚡ Fun fact: I'm saving up for a Ferrari Roma!
+⚡ Fun fact: I was a teacher and test developer for the past decade.

 ## Check out my latest apps

-(https://gamexxxchange.herokuapp.com/ "gameXchange") - A game sharing web app (https://top-shelf.herokuapp.com/ "topShelf") - A place to save your favorite original cocktails
+[gameXchange](https://gamexxxchange.herokuapp.com/ "gameXchange") - A game sharing web app [topShelf](https://top-shelf.herokuapp.com/ "topShelf") - A place to save your favorite original cocktails